Saindhavi

-Saindhavi is a Carnatic music vocalist and an Indian film playback singer.
-She has been performing from the age of 12.
+Saindhavi (born 3 January 1989) is an Indian Carnatic vocalist and playback singer.
+She has been performing since the age of 12.

 Personal life

-Saindhavi married her schoolmate, composer G. V. Prakash Kumar, on 27 June 2013 in Chennai, India.
+Saindhavi married her schoolmate, composer G. V. Prakash Kumar, on 27 June 2013, in Chennai, India.

-They were in relationship for 12 years before their wedding.
+They were in a relationship for 12 years before their wedding.
 The couple have a daughter.
+They announced their separation on 13 May 2024, after 11 years of marriage, and were granted divorce on 30 September 2025.

 Discography

+Tamil songs

 Some of Saindhavi's Tamil film songs are listed here.